 Their inevitable destiny: The Processions

-A band follows close behind the purple-robed carriers and more thousands of pilgrims, families and tourists trail along.
-As they slowly move forward, the brass and percussion band plays a dark mournful music.
+A band follows close behind the purple-robed carriers and thousands of pilgrims, families, and tourists trail along.
+As they slowly move forward, the brass and percussion band plays a piece of dark mournful music.
 By now, all your senses must have been shaken by the grand and grave atmosphere.

 Purple-robed carriers of a float (anda) during the Easter festival in Antigua